omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 **Step 2**: The tracker seeks multiple nodes, which together can provide `y'` token B, returns Alice the payment paths.

 **Step 3**.
-Alice creates [atomic swaps](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-05-Atomic-Swap-among-Channels.md#swap)[7] and sends them to these nodes repectively, where `ratio` is the price of token B at the moment of trade.
+Alice creates [atomic swaps](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-05-Atomic-Swap-among-Channels.md#swap)[7] and sends them to these nodes respectively, where `ratio` is the price of token B at the moment of the trade.

 **Step 4**.
-Alice and all her counterparties finish the atomic swaps with all these nodes, get `y'` tokens in local **AMM balance**.
+Alice and all her counterparties finish the atomic swaps with all these nodes, and get `y'` tokens in the local **AMM balance**.

 ```
 Suppose x'/y' = 2, Alice sells out 10 A: